needle-mirror/com.unity.polyspatial.visionos/Documentation~/PolySpatialInput.md

 * `.startInteractionPosition`: the starting position of the interaction.
 This will always be on a collider and will only be set when the input occurs.
 * `.startInteractionRayOrigin`: the ray origin based on the user's eye gaze.
 This is only available when an app is in unbounded mode and will only be available when the input occurs.
 * `.startInteractionRayDirection`: the ray direction based on the user's eye gaze.
 This is only available when an app is in unbounded mode and will only be available when the input occurs.
-* `.devicePosition`: the position of the user's pinch (between the user's thumb and index finger).
+* `.inputDevicePosition`: the position of the user's pinch (between the user's thumb and index finger).
 This value will be updated while the input is maintained.
-* `.deviceRotation`: the rotation of the user's pinch (between the user's thumb and index finger).
+* `.inputDeviceRotation`: the rotation of the user's pinch (between the user's thumb and index finger).
 This value will be updated while the input is maintained.
 * `.kind`: the interaction kind, Touch (poke), In Direct Pinch, Direct Pinch, Pointer, Stylus.
 * `.targetId`: the instance ID of the object being interacted with.
 * `.phase`: the spatial pointer touch phase of the current interaction.